-G. Possibility of obtaining compensation (article 6.6 of the Protocol and article 25.2 of the Convention)[Indonesia:
+G. Possibility of obtaining compensation (article 6.6 of the Protocol and article 25.2 of the Convention)

+[Singapore, Malaysia, Australia: Q. 22 beyond the scope of the Protocol.
+Art.
+6.6. mentions the possibility: add ‘…possibility to obtain…’.
+Delete Q. 23 and 24.]

+[Canada, China, Belarus, Thailand: reflect art.
+6.4: Q. 23 and 24 out of scope.
+Delete]

+[UK: Compensation for ‘damage suffered’: should be integrated, as it is narrower.]

+[Indonesia: stick to art.
+6.6. and 26.
+Delete Q.23 and 24.
+Restrict Q. 22 by deleting ‘through criminal, civil and/or administrative proceedings’]

 Does your country have appropriate procedures to allow victims to obtain compensation and restitution (article 25.2, Convention) through criminal, civil and/or administrative proceedings?